 Heidi Holtan

-Director of Content and Public AffairsHeidi Holtan is Director of Content and Public Affairs.
-She manages producers/hosts and is the host of the KAXE Morning Show, including a variety of local content like Phenology, What's for Breakfast, Area Voices, The Sports Page and much more, alongside Morning Edition from NPR.
+Director of Content and Public AffairsHeidi Holtan has been involved with KAXE since 2002.
+Now as Director of Content and Public Affairs she manages and is the host of the KAXE Morning Show, including a variety of local content like Phenology, What's for Breakfast, Area Voices, The Sports Page and much more, alongside Morning Edition from NPR.
+Her latest project is Ham Radio: Cooking with Amy Thielen.

 -